Jane Couch: Professional boxing career

-Couch's overall professional record was 28 wins (9 KOs), 11 defeats.

 Other achievements

 In 2001, she published an autobiography, Jane Couch – Fleetwood Assassin.

 Couch was appointed a Member of the Order of the British Empire (MBE) in the 2007 Queen's Birthday Honours.

 In 2012, Couch was awarded the AOCA / Awakening Outstanding Contribution Award for her part played in raising public awareness and acceptance of female fighters.

-In 2016, Couch was inducted into the Women's International Boxing Hall of Fame in Fort Lauderdale, Florida.
+In 2016, Couch was inducted into the International Women's Boxing Hall of Fame in Fort Lauderdale, Florida.
 The IWBHF was created and founded in 2014 by Sue TL Fox.

 Post-boxing career

 In 2008 Couch competed in the reincarnation of Superstars.

 On 20 December 2008 Couch co-promoted a promotion with Ricky Hatton in Bristol and then in February 2009 announced a more formal partnership with Hatton Promotions when she signed as boxing co-ordinator.